AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/export-or-import-organization-structure-and-product-allocations.md

   <tr>
     <td>resources</td>
     <td> Array of resources associated with this product profile.
 The resources field is only present for JSON format.
 For CSV and XLSX format, resources are represented with the following additional fields: resourceName, resourceId, resourceDescription, icon, selected, quota, resourceType.
-For details on these fields, see [Products and Resources](https://helpx.adobe.com/enterprise/global-admin-console/export-and-import-data.html#accordion-container-7-trigger-6).
+For details on these fields, see [Products and resources](#products-and-resources).
 If the product profile has more than one resource, there will be multiple rows present, one for each resource.
 The other fields will have the same values for each resource. </td>
     <td></td>
   </tr>